systemd/mkosi/mkosi/resources/mkosi.md

   changing ownership to root will work but changing ownership to any other user or group will fail.

+  Note that chown calls are only suppressed when running package managers, but not when running scripts.
+If this is required, e.g. for a build script, you can set the `MKOSI_CHROOT_SUPPRESS_CHOWN` variable to a true value (`1`, `yes`, `true`) to suppress chown calls in `mkosi-chroot` and `.chroot` scripts.

   If this behavior causes applications running in your image to misbehave, you can consider running `mkosi` as root which avoids this problem.
 Alternatively, if running `mkosi` as root is not desired, you can use